etrepum/mb-2014-spring-intro/06-javascript/README.md

     pageTitle.toggleClass('clicked');
 });
 ```

+> We did get into toggling classes, but we did it after moving

 We have full control of HTML and CSS from Javascript, so we can do
 cool stuff with images too.
 Find any image you like from the web and